-- Life insurance will be includible in the Executive’s estate if the employee retains incidents of ownership in
+- Life insurance will be includible in the Executive’s estate if the employee retains incidents of ownership inthe policy.

 Disclaimer: The materials are designed to convey accurate and authoritative information concerning the subject matter covered.
 However, they are provided with the understanding that Mullin Barens Sanford does not engage in the practice of law, or give tax, legal or accounting advice.
 For advice in these areas please consult your appropriate advisors.

 © 2011 Mullin Barens Sanford Financial and Insurance Services, LLC.
 All Rights Reserved.